MetaMask/metamask-docs/snaps/how-to/use-keyringsnaprpcclient.md

 });
 ```

-But to make it easier for developers we abstracted much of the logic into the `KeyringRpcSnapClient` available in `@metamask/keyring-api` package.
+But to make it easier for developers we abstracted much of the logic into the [`KeyringSnapRpcClient`](../reference/keyring-api/classes/KeyringSnapRpcClient.md) available in [`@metamask/keyring-api`](../reference/keyring-api/modules.md) package.

-To use `KeyringSnapRpcClient`, first install `@metamask/keyring-api` using the following command:
+To use [`KeyringSnapRpcClient`](../reference/keyring-api/classes/KeyringSnapRpcClient.md), first install [`@metamask/keyring-api`](../reference/keyring-api/modules.md) using the following command:

 ```bash
 yarn add @metamask/keyring-api